mcespo/scalptrade/content/collections/pages/home.md

 ---
 ScalpTrade is a proprietary trading firm that was founded in 2009.
 Over time, ScalpTrade has expanded its core business of options trading to include virtually every asset class of exchange-traded products.
 Scalp prides itself on creativity and deep problem solving, although we place a heavy emphasis on execution through collaboration.
 We are a group that truly believes the sum is greater than the parts.

-Scalp is younger player in the proprietary landscape, however, our focus and determination made us a competitor in the trading industry.
+Scalp is younger player in the proprietary landscape, however, our focus and determination has made us a competitor in the trading industry.